rcliftonharvey/dspfilters4juce/README.md

 ```

 No more *for* loops, no more filter counting, no more temporary float arrays.<br>
-What more can you wish for? :)
+What more could you want? :)

 -------------------------------------------------------------------------------------------------------